March 26, 2020

 - Visit Verification Sheet

 Please DO NOT take a picture – use a scanning app and ensure it is in PDF form for clarity and legibility.

 - Patients who have visited the ER, are coughing/sick, have concerns about sick relatives who have visited them, etc. and need follow up phone calls to ensure they are not COVID-19 positive.

 - Clinicians who call in sick due to their own illness or that of a family member.

-We have implemented a 1 clinician per patient rule to limit exposure for both the patients and staff.
-Some patients will have more than one staff member if it is essential to their safety and recovery on a case by case basis.
-We encourage staff to taper clinicians in as appropriate to their situation to provide needed care.
+In the event of potential or known exposure to a patient, we have implemented a 1 clinician per patient rule to limit further exposure for both the patients and staff.
+Patients may have more than one staff member if it is essential to their safety and recovery on a case by case basis and if the patient has no known exposure to COVID-19.
+In the case of using the 1 clinician per patient rule, staff is encouraged to taper clinicians in as appropriate to their situation to provide needed care.
 We will be implementing telehealth calls and follow-up phone calls for those patients who will be having their visits reduced.